ikunetwork/WhitePaper/README.md

 IKU establishes a marketplace for the exchange of bio R&D generated datasets.
 Individual markets are represented by unique tokens in which acquisition of a token threshold grants a license - proof-of-license mechanim.
 The license acts as the fundamental market facilitator.
 By tokenizing the license, copyright to R&D is proved through existence of smart contract provenance, allowing  all transactions to settle programmatically as data points on chain.

+IKU's output yields preclinical and clinical research data sets, open to any interested party globally, building the the basis for two related asset classes - \(i\) the IKU Network Token `IKU` and \(ii), the License Token `LIC[x]`. `IKU` represents the bandwidth that powers the Network, providing access and eligibility to stake for fee-derivation. `LIC[x]` is the license bandwidth of the R&D data specific to market `[x]` of which is necessary for proof-of-license.
+Both `IKU` and `LIC[x]` collapse value and information into one, facilitating the liquid exchange of R&D.

 IKU reinvents bio R&D through tokenization, providing transparent and open markets for the generation, tracking and exclusive usage of R&D data sets to accelerate access to the future of medicine.
 This will serve to provide interested parties with rapid market entry and exit abilities, reducing transaction costs, ultimately providing coordination and liquidity advantages for R&D between parties who otherwise would not know or trust each other.
 The `IKU` token provides the bandwidth to power the Network with the Ethereum virtual machine.

 ### Smart Contracts